PRODUCT DISCLOSURE STATEMENT

 Monthly payment while Class 1 Medical Certificate is suspended or cancelled.

-Monthly disability payments will not exceed one twelfth of a Member's Calculated Annual Salary, as per Rule 7(k) and 7(l).
+*Monthly disability payments will not exceed one twelfth of a Member’s Calculated Annual Salary, as per Rule 7(k), (l) and (m).

-Capital Benefit payment if Class 1 Medical Certificate has been suspended or cancelled for over 15 months and Austair, after meeting the conditions of Rule 8, has firmly established to its satisfaction, that the suspension or cancellation of the Member’s Class 1 is permanent.
+Capital Benefit payment if Class 1 Medical Certificate has been suspended or cancelled and Austair, after meeting the conditions of Rule 8, has firmly established to its satisfaction, that the suspension or cancellation of the Member’s Class 1 is permanent.

 PREMIUM CAPITAL BENEFIT

-Only Members who make Contributions for the maximum Standard Capital Benefit available to them as per the Contribution Scale, are eligible to make Contributions for the Premium Capital Benefit.
+Only Members who make Contributions for the maximum Standard Capital Benefit available to them as per the Contribution and Benefits Scale, are eligible to make Contributions for the Premium Capital Benefit.

 Type of Benefit